Udgin/blog/content/Understand-New-Project.md

 #### Data Model and Storage

 This chapter should include a description of any data which is used inside the application/system.
-What types of data is used and how it is used by different part of the application.
-Also this paragraph should cover what kinds of data exist, and where they are stored.
+What types of data is used and how it is used by a different part of the application.
+Also, this paragraph should cover what kinds of data exist, and where they are stored.

 ### Product Implementation

-This section does not need to go in a deep level of detail since SaaS is less concerned about implementation details than it is about how the components of a product are put together and deployed on the infrastructure.
+It is important to have an information in general about how the product/application depends on the infrastructure.
+This section should inclide all special requirements to infrastructure so the application will work on it well.

 #### Software Overview